TuGraph-family/Awesome-Text2GQL/README.md

 #### Setup for LLMs

-To run generating qusetions and generalization functions based on LLMs，apply API-KEY before you run the whole flow.
+To run generating questions and generalization functions based on LLMs，apply API-KEY before you run the whole flow.

 1. Apply API-KEY